albingroen/quick.nvim/README.md

 ## What is this?

 This is a configuration for Neovim.
 It's mostly written in Lua, and uses modern plugins like Treesitter, Telescope, and Lualine.
-It does however not implement the native Neovim LSP, since I don't think it's good enough yet for Svelte development.
+It does however not implement the native Neovim LSP.
 It's very fast, good looking, and has a lot of nice features.

 <img width="1280" alt="quick nvim" src="https://user-images.githubusercontent.com/19674362/139526562-a3a9f9f8-ada7-40d6-a2a8-2c534a97e0a5.png">